-Myofascial Trigger Point Injections in Baltimore and Pikesville, MD
+Myofascial Trigger Point Injections in Pikesville, MD

 Patients who suffer with myofascial pain tend to experience frustration while seeking care, because this type of pain can be difficult to diagnose and even harder to treat.
 The challenge in treating myofascial pain syndrome is that pain originates at trigger points, which may cause sensations of pain in seemingly unrelated areas.
 In other words, the muscles that hurt may not necessarily be the source of the pain.
 Fortunately, there are many therapies in chiropractic medicine that focus on trigger points, allowing for more effective relief than conventional medical solutions like oral pain medication and muscle relaxers.
-When you visit Fidel Integrated Medical Solutions to address your myofascial pain in Baltimore, you can explore several treatments, including SARAPIN® injections.
+When you visit Fidel Integrated Medical Solutions to address your myofascial pain in Pikesville, you can explore several treatments, including SARAPIN® injections.
 Keep reading to learn more about these injections and their efficacy for trigger point pain relief.

 What is SARAPIN®?